The First President of the B.D.C

 In 1933 the club gained its championship status and held championship shows annually thereafter with the exception of the WW2 years of 1940/5.
 In 1937 a Mr Charles Clover was appointed the club's honorary secretary and treasurer, offices he held for 27 years.
 He was unique in that he carried out these two functions with great success, although he did not own a Dalmatian, thereby showing a great love for the breed.

 The BDC Club Hand Book

 In 1934 the club produced its first club handbook and today publishes a new one every 3 or 4 years.
-The Club started a newsletter for club members in 1947 which today is published on a bi-monthly basis.
+The Club started a newsletter for club members in 1947 which today is published on a quarterly basis.

 In 1968, Ch Fanhill Faune became the first and to date the only Dalmatian to be awarded the title of Supreme Champion at Crufts.
 The Club hosted the first World Dalmatian Congress in London in 1980 featuring lectures and talks on Dalmatians from enthusiasts around the world including some from those countries under the influence of the old Soviet Union at that time.